FlowMalTrans: Unsupervised Binary Code Translation for Malware Detection Using Flow-Adapter Architecture: Evaluation

 \subsection{Model Comparison}

 We compare \toolmal\ to the baselines and Same-ISA model (as described in Section~\ref{subsec:settings}).

-\textbf{Comparison with Baseline Methods.} The first baseline is \tooluns.
-We use it to translate binaries from the other ISAs to X86-64 and use LSTM to test the translated binaries.
+\textbf{Comparison with Baseline Methods.} The first baseline is \tooluns. \emph{As \tooluns\ focuses solely on two ISAs (X86-64 and ARM32), we train it on the same training datasets for the additional ISA pairs.} We use it to translate binaries from the other ISAs to X86-64 and use LSTM to test the translated binaries.
 The results in Table~\ref{tab:malware-result}(a) show that \toolmal\ achieves better translation quality, leading to improved malware detection performance.